War: Economic

 Once a war has ended, losing nations are sometimes required to pay war reparations to the victorious nations.
 In certain cases, land is ceded to the victorious nations.
 For example, the territory of Alsace-Lorraine has been traded between France and Germany on three different occasions.

 Typically, war becomes intertwined with the economy and many wars are partially or entirely based on economic reasons.
-Following World War II, consensus opinion for many years amongst economists and historians was that war can stimulate a country's economy as evidenced by the U.S's emergence from the Great Depression, though modern economic analysis has thrown significant doubt on these views.
+The common view among economic historians is that the Great Depression ended with the advent of World War II.
+Many economists believe that government spending on the war caused or at least accelerated recovery from the Great Depression, though some consider that it did not play a very large role in the recovery, though it did help in reducing unemployment.
 In most cases, such as the wars of Louis XIV, the Franco-Prussian War, and World War I, warfare primarily results in damage to the economy of the countries involved.
 For example, Russia's involvement in World War I took such a toll on the Russian economy that it almost collapsed and greatly contributed to the start of the Russian Revolution of 1917.